Photo by Innerbody Research

 Female libido support supplements often tout being an “all-natural” approach to treating sexual concerns.
 These supplements generally contain herbal and botanical ingredients, vitamins and minerals, or organic compounds, like amino acids.
 Some, including HerSolution, may use synthetic forms of hormones, like DHEA and melatonin.

-The main goals for these ingredients usually fall into one of three categories of potential benefits:
+The main goals for these products typically include the following potential benefits:

 Female arousal gels or creams can also help with sexual satisfaction.
 While these products can’t affect things like hormone or neurotransmitter balance, some of the ingredients can increase genital blood flow and sensitivity, and others can add additional vaginal lubrication.

-At this time, there aren’t any safe and effective products in pill form that will lead to instant female arousal.
-In fact, pills actually tend to take the longest to start working (anywhere from a couple of weeks to a month or so).
-But the prescription pill, Addyi, and supplements, like VitaFLUX, have the potential to promote the longest-lasting benefits as they build up and continue to be in your system.
+Otherwise, pills tend to take the longest to start working (anywhere from a couple of weeks to a month or so).
+The FDA-approved pill, Addyi, and OTC supplements have the potential to promote the longest-lasting benefits, however, as they build up and continue to be in your system.

 Even with combining Addyi and Vyleesi, there don’t appear to be any known risks of mixing these two approaches together at the time of this writing.
 If this changes, we’ll update this guide with an appropriate warning.
-But, for now, it appears safe to take a supplement to promote potential long-term benefits while also using female arousal topicals for an extra, more timely boost.
+But, for now, it appears safe to use a pill or supplement to promote potential long-term benefits while also using female arousal topicals for an extra, more timely boost.

 Best over-the-counter pill